4yopping/co-Eventemitter/README.md

 This method added the Generators passed to event Handler of event given(String) to be emitted only one time.
 Returns itself.

 #### `co-eventemitter.emit(String,Object[,Object...])`
 This method emit the event event given(String) and pass every Object argument to every constructor.
+Returns a promise that is resolved when the every generator of event is finished or rejected if a error happen.
+If a error is through the error event is emitted or if a listener is not found the event "NotListener" also is through and the promise is resolved with the arguments passed when the event was emitted.

 #### `co-eventemitter.emitter`
 Instance of EventEmitter, every change here affect to co-eventemitter instance.